Skip to main content

 10 mentions Positive Neutral Negative

 The gameplay retains the core mechanics of the original Bubble Bobble while introducing new features such as crawling, evading projectiles, and five unlockable abilities that can be upgraded.
-While these additions provide some variety, players express a desire for more distinct character strengths to enhance strategic gameplay.
-Overall, the new mechanics are enjoyable, but some feel the level design is overly simplistic compared to the original's challenge.
+Although the gameplay variation is appreciated, some players feel that the four characters lack distinct strengths, which could enhance the experience.
+Additionally, while the new mechanics and graphics are enjoyable, the level design has been criticized for being overly simplistic compared to the original's challenge.

-• “Now getting into the actual gameplay, it remains largely the same as the original Bubble Bobble, although it does feature new mechanics such as the ability to crawl through narrow spaces and evade projectiles or accidentally bursting bubbles in narrow corridors.
-It includes five new abilities that can be unlocked after defeating the boss at the end of a level's 10 stages, including 'bomb' bubbles that explode when the timer runs out or upon contact, and the ability to dash on the ground or mid-flight for speedy players.
+• “Now getting into the actual gameplay, it remains largely the same as the original Bubble Bobble, although it does feature new mechanics such as the ability to crawl through narrow spaces and evade projectiles or accidentally bursting bubbles in tight corridors.
+It should be noted that you can't shoot bubbles while ducking.
+Additionally, there are five new abilities that can be unlocked after defeating the boss at the end of a level's 10 stages.
+This includes 'bomb' bubbles that explode when the timer runs out or upon contact, and the ability to dash on the ground or mid-flight for speedy players.
 These abilities can also be upgraded to allow for larger amounts, as their usage is limited and can only be restored through fruit collected.”

 • “I'm mostly upset because I expected the kind of difficulty and gameplay the original games envisioned, but the level design feels far too 'hand-hold-y' than it should have been.”